koii-network/ezsandbox/Lesson 2/README.md

 ### UPnP Security on Koii

 As mentioned above, UPnP is awesome because it greatly reduces the complexity required for having interconnected devices.
-One of the tradeoffs for this functionality, is that there may be some security concerns regarding allowing direct access into your device.
+One of the tradeoffs for this functionality is that there may be some security concerns regarding allowing direct access into your device.

 At Koii, we recognize the potential security concerns which is why UPnP is NOT required for you to use the Node.
 You are free to enable or disable it as you see fit.
 Additionally, if you want to use UPnP but still stay secure, you can manually use tunneling by toggling the `Enforce Tunneling` option as shown in the screenshot above.